Phonological history of English: Abbreviations

-Changes by time period
+Changes by time period from Late Proto-Germanic to Old English

 This section summarizes the changes occurring within distinct time periods, covering the last 2,000 years or so.
 Within each subsection, changes are in approximate chronological order.

 The time periods for some of the early stages are quite short due to the extensive population movements occurring during the Migration Period (early AD), which resulted in rapid dialect fragmentation.

 Late Proto-Germanic period

 This period includes changes in late Proto-Germanic, up to about the 1st century.
 Only a general overview of the more important changes is given here; for a full list, see the Proto-Germanic article.